Tips for the New Home Buyer

 “It’s very open,” Dougherty said of the new home.
 “The living and dining rooms are one big L-shape.
 A lot of the more expensive stuff has been replaced, including roof, windows, and siding.
 There also was new laminate floors.
 Everything the previous owners had done, they seem to have bought the best.”

-It’s always best that you watch for problems, or have someone you can trust do it for you.
+It’s always best that you watch for problems with a home for sale, or have someone you can trust do it for you.

 David Murphy, of Las Vegas, Nev., said he prefers to live in an all-ages community as opposed to a senior park, and that he’s mindful of staying above flood level to help protect his investment.

 “I like new-from-the factory,” Murphy said.
 “It is vital that the roof is sealed and taken care of.
 The home would be no good if it leaks on the beams… then the heat and AC need to be working well, with plumbing up to date and electrical up to date.”